Moving to Philippines

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "My wife's father whom has lived all his life in our area helped to find the property as I wanted to overlook the ocean from our new home.
-I had a new home built to my spec's so when we arrived the house was good to go," said one expat who made the move to Isabel.
+I had a new home built to my spec's so when we arrived the house was good to go," remarked one expat in Isabel, Philippines.

 What is a typical expat home or apartment like in Philippines?